Betting on horse racing: Types of bets

 In Europe, Australia, and Asia, betting to place is different since the number of "payout places" varies depending on the size of the field that takes part in the race.
 For example, in a race with seven or less runners in the UK, only the first two finishers would be considered winning bets with most bookmakers.
 Three places are paid for eight or more runners, whilst a handicap race with 16 runners or more will see the first four places being classed as "placed".
 (A show bet in the North American sense does not exist in these locations.)

 The term each-way (E/W) bet is used everywhere but North America, and has a different meaning depending on the location.
 An each-way bet sees the total bet being split in two, with half being placed on the win, and half on the place.
-Bettors receive a payout if the horse either wins, and/or is placed based on the place criteria as stated above.
-The full odds are paid if the horse wins, (plus the place portion), with a quarter or a fifth of the odds (depending on the race-type and the number of runners) if only the place section of the bet is successful.
+Bettors receive a payout if the horse either wins, and/or is placed based on the applicable place criteria.
+The full odds are paid (plus the place portion) if the horse wins, with a quarter or a fifth of the odds (depending on the race-type and the number of runners) if only the place section of the bet is successful.
 In the UK some bookmakers will pay for the first five (some independent firms have even paid the first six) for a place on the Grand National.
 This additional concession is offered because of the large number of runners in the race (maximum 40).
-Occasionally other handicap races with large fields (numbers of runners) receive the same treatment from various bookmakers, especially if they are sponsoring the race.
+Occasionally other handicap races with large fields receive the same treatment from various bookmakers, especially if they are sponsoring the race.